TissueImageAnalytics/tiatoolbox/README.md

 Auxiliary Files
 ---------------

-Auxiliary files, such as pre-trained model weights downloaded from the TIA Lab webpage (https://warwick.ac.uk/fac/sci/dcs/research/tia/tiatoolbox), are provided under the [Creative Commons Attribution-NonCommercial-ShareAlike Version 4 (CC BY-NC-SA 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Auxiliary files, such as pre-trained model weights downloaded from the TIA Centre webpage (https://warwick.ac.uk/fac/sci/dcs/research/tia/tiatoolbox), are provided under the [Creative Commons Attribution-NonCommercial-ShareAlike Version 4 (CC BY-NC-SA 4.0) license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 Dual License
 ------------

-If you would like to use any of the source code or auxiliary files (e.g. pre-trained model weights) under a different license agreement please contact the Tissue Image Analytics (TIA) Lab at the University of Warwick (tialab@dcs.warwick.ac.uk).
+If you would like to use any of the source code or auxiliary files (e.g. pre-trained model weights) under a different license agreement please contact the Tissue Image Analytics (TIA) Lab at the University of Warwick (tialab@dcs.warwick.ac.uk). d